Orange County Watersheds: A TMDL Project to Protect Aquatic Life and Recreational Uses

 The WQMP provides projected effluent limits for use in planning and permitting activities under the Texas Pollutant Discharge Elimination System (TPDES).
 The TCEQ reviews all applications for new and amended permits for conformance with applicable portions of the WQMP, including adopted TMDLs.

-Revisions to the TMDLa are documented in the approved WQMP updates listed below.
+Revisions to the TMDLs are documented in the approved WQMP updates listed below.

 The Sabine River Authority, in partnership with the TCEQ, is coordinating public involvement in development of the TMDL implementation plan.
 Public meetings about the plan are open to everyone.
-The Sabine River Authority will inform the public about the project and opportunities for involvement at meetings and with notices in print and electronic media.
+Records of meetings about I-Plan development are available on the Sabine River Authority website.

 A named-member stakeholder group called the Orange County TMDL Stakeholder Advisory Group advised the TCEQ on development of the TMDLs for this project.
 Records of the group membership and meetings are available below in PDF.